cloud-gov/cg-site/_docs/compliance/cisa-directives.md

 # CISA Emergency Directives

-The Cybersecurity and Infrastructure Security Agency (CISA) periodically issues “[Emergency Directives](https://cyber.dhs.gov/directives/),” which require action on the part of federal agencies.
+The Cybersecurity and Infrastructure Security Agency (CISA) periodically issues “[Emergency Directives](https://cyber.dhs.gov/directives/),” which require action by cloud.gov, as a FedRAMP-authorized service.
-As a FedRAMP-authorized service, cloud.gov takes the following actions to notify our customers of our response to CISA directives, or other emergency inquires from FedRAMP.

-1. Updates a central directory of Emergency Directive responses (this page)
+In response to CISA Emergency Directives, cloud.gov will:
+* provide required applicability information in our [FedRAMP secure repository: https://community.max.gov/x/mjypgg](https://community.max.gov/x/mjypgg), and
-2. Notifies customers and stake holders via our public status service: https://cloudgov.statuspage.io
+* notify customers and community of the applicability update via our [public status service: https://cloudgov.statuspage.io](https://cloudgov.statuspage.io).
-    * We post as a "Resolved Incident" that impacts "Applications" (operational), ensure "Send Notification"

-This assumes cloud.gov is not impacted by the directive.
-Otherwise cloud.gov posts as an "Open incident", if warranted, and follows our established [incident response plan]({{ site.baseurl }}/docs/ops/security-ir/), as informed by the Emergency Directive and the [FedRAMP Incident Communications Procedures](https://www.fedramp.gov/assets/resources/documents/CSP_Incident_Communications_Procedures.pdf).
+We will no longer be providing public notification of our compliance status.
+As of April 2021, none of the emergency directives have been applicable to the cloud.gov system.
+But future directives could impact cloud.gov, which would pose a dilemma in our commitment to transparency.

 # FY2021